openmediavault/openmediavault/.github/ISSUE_TEMPLATE/bug_report.md

-**Please only open an issue here, if advised by a moderator in OMV Forum**
+**Please only open an issue here, when advised by a moderator in OMV Forum**

 OMV Forum: https://forum.openmediavault.org/wsc/